 The title in fact refers to the celestial rewards that came to the great warriors and strategists who figure in the story.
 When noble characters die, their names are entered onto a list (bǎng 榜) similar to that posted after an imperial exam to show who passed, and the list in turn is posted on a tower, the “canonization tower” (fēngshén tái 封神台) for all to see.
 Thus over and over, as they die in moral glory, the characters in this novel are granted titles in the celestial pantheon, explaining, justifying, encouraging, and exploiting popular cults.

-The Romance of Canonizations tells the story of the end of the Shāng 商 dynasty (roughly 1600-1066 BC, period 3), which collapsed, ostensibly, due in large part to the oppression and corruption of its last monarch, the infamous tyrant, King Zhòu (Zhòu wáng 纣王).
+The Romance of Canonizations tells the story of the end of the Shāng 商 dynasty (roughly 1600-1066 BC, period 3), which collapsed, ostensibly, due in large part to the oppression and corruption of its last monarch, the infamous tyrant, King Zhòu (Zhòu Wáng 纣王).
 Morally, he was destroyed by the wiles of a seductive woman, possessed by a dangerous fox demon under the direction of a vindictive goddess.
-The theme of good men destroyed by scheming women is, of course, a continuing theme in Chinese fictional history.
+The theme of good men destroyed by scheming women is a continuing one in Chinese fictional history.

 Militarily, King Zhòu was destroyed by a coalition of subordinates, assisted by, of course, the various gods and godlings lovingly depicted in the Romance, and his régime was succeeded by the Zhōu 周 dynasty (1066-221, period 4), with its founding monarch King Wǔ (Wǔ Wáng 武王, or “martial king,” reign 4b-1), originally one of the feudal subordinates of King Zhòu, and the leader of those engaged in the successful rebellion.

 King Wǔ’s father, known to history as King Wén (Wén Wáng 文王) or “Civil King,” spent most of the novel in prison, where he accurately predicted what was happening in the many complex battles through successful prognostication using the famous eight trigrams, and his role as strategist for the rebels and his complicated relationship to his dynamic son are an ongoing theme in the novel.
-(A separate page of this web site explains the difference between the two commonest arrangements of the trigrams, one used in exorcism, the other in prognastication.
-Link Once again, the novel both reflects and reinforces popular religious practice.)
+A separate page of this web site explains the difference between the two commonest arrangements of the trigrams, one used in exorcism, the other in prognastication, appropriately enough attributed to King Wén (link).
+Once again, the novel both reflects and reinforces popular religious practice.

-Given its length —the English version runs to over a thousand pages— it is not practical in most college courses on Chinese religion to ask students to read the full text of the Romance.
+Despite its importance, the length of this work —the English version runs to over a thousand pages— makes it impractical in most college courses on Chinese religion to ask students to read the full text of the Romance of Canonizations.
 What follows is therefore a severe abridgement in order to give you a general idea of the novel.1

 Sources: The text here is largely taken from E. T. C. Werner in Myths and Legends of China (London, Harrap, 1922) (supplemented in some cases by his discussions in A Dictionary of Chinese Mythology Shanghai: Kelly & Walsh, 1932).
-The initial retelling is by me.
+The retelling of the initial section is by me.
 Werner leaves it out, but it dominates one of the most prominent television series made from this novel.2

 Presentation: I have modernized Werner’s romanizations and added Chinese characters, as well as increasing the number of paragraph breaks, Americanizing the spelling, tinkering the punctuation here and there, and making a few other minor editorial changes.